Albuquerque working with hotels to be used as emergency shelters

 ALBUQUERQUE, N.M.
 (KRQE) – The City of Albuquerque is working on a plan to potentially use local hotels as emergency shelters for frontline workers.
 The city is also planning on utilizing the Convention Center in downtown as a space that can be used for additional medical services during the pandemic if needed.

 Governor Michelle Lujan Grisham has already ordered that the old Lovelace Hospital off Gibson be used as a field hospital just last week that will add more than 200 additional hospital beds.
-But Mayor Tim Keller said on Saturday during a press conference he wants to get the convention center ready in case more space is needed.
+Mayor Tim Keller said on Saturday during a news conference he wants to get the Convention Center ready in case more space is needed.

 “We are looking at this facility if we need another location here in Albuquerque for medical services and or possibly for getting this third space area,” said Keller.
 “As you can see, it’s sort of perfect for the cubicle set up that the army’s been using in other places in the country. “